 The Red River’s easy accessibility at numerous locations along the corridor, and rich cultural and natural heritage values combine to create a wide range of recreational opportunities.
 Many tourists from within and outside the province visit the Red River each year to experience its provincial and federal heritage sites and to take part in various recreational activities.
 The river provides excellent opportunities for boating and canoeing, and there are numerous paths along the banks with trails for walking, hiking, and cycling.
 The river is also a favourite location during the winter months for cross-country skiing, skating, snowmobiling, ice fishing, and sport fishing.

 The Red River and the Red River Valley floodplain are remnants of the glacial Lake Agassiz, located in southern Manitoba approximately 8,000 years ago.

 The Red River played a pivotal role in shaping the history, culture, and economic development of Western Canada.
-For thousands of years, Aboriginal peoples traveled the Red River and its tributaries, and subsequently so did voyageurs, explorers, fur traders, settlers, and tourists.
-At the Forks, where the muddy waters of the Red are joined by those of the Assiniboine River, Aboriginal peoples made their camps, voyageurs traded furs, pioneers tilled the soil, and a capital city and regional metropolis arose from the surrounding productive prairie farmlands.
+For thousands of years, Indigenous Peoples traveled the Red River and its tributaries, and subsequently so did voyageurs, explorers, fur traders, settlers, and tourists.
+At the Forks, where the muddy waters of the Red are joined by those of the Assiniboine River, Indigenous Peoples made their camps, voyageurs traded furs, pioneers tilled the soil, and a capital city and regional metropolis arose from the surrounding productive prairie farmlands.

 The entire 175 km length of the Red River in Manitoba was designated to the Canadian Heritage Rivers System in 2007, based on its outstanding cultural values.